jukran/BIKE2.2/README.md

 Ranta J, Marinova-Todorova M, Mikkelä A, Suomi J, Tuominen P 2023.
 BIKE foodborne exposure model - A graphical user interface for the Bayesian dietary exposure assessment model for microbiological and chemical hazards (BIKE).
 Finnish Food Authority, Helsinki, Finland.
 Available at https://bike-expo-shiny.rahtiapp.fi/

 #### Updates:

+Distributions are estimated for both acute and chronic exposures for both chemical and microbiological hazards.

+Consumption amounts can be set constant values.
+It is then assumed the consumption is constant each day, and consequently the long term mean consumption for all individuals is also this constant.
+Results contain estimates for chronic and acute exposures under this assumption.
+Moreover, the consumption value at which the Q95% exposure equals a given safety limit, is estimated.
+This can be used for analysing consumption scenarios or recommendations.

 Food Frequency Questionnaire data (FFQ) is allowed as another data format (previously only food diary format).
 In FFQ data, average long term daily consumptions of the foods are given for each individual.
 This implies that there is no model for day-to-day (or serving-to-serving) variation in FFQ-model.
 Also, FFQ-model has no model for the error or those average daily consumptions.
 They are taken as exact values.
 Individuals who report zero average long term consumption in FFQ data are assumed to be true non-consumers.
 Hence, the FFQ-data are utilized for estimation of the proportion of true consumers.
 In diary data, zero consumption(s) on a random day(s) does not imply the person to be truly non-consumer.
 Hence, the FFQ data and diary data have different level of information.